Hack the TommyBoy VM (CTF Challenge)

-Start off with scanning the network to find our target.
-And we all the command for it is :
+Let’s start off with scanning the network to find our target.

-Our next step is to scan our target with nmap.
-We will apply aggressive scan as it is quick.
+Our next step is to scan our target with NMAP.
+We will apply an aggressive scan as it is quick.

-Moving on we will use nikto to have detailed information of our target.
-So for this, type :
+Let’s use Nikto tool to have detailed information about our target.
+So for this, type the following :

-By using the nikto command we found out that there is a text file with the name of robots.txt which might contain some information.
-We wanted to have look in it so we opened it up on our browser.
+By using the Nikto command we found out that there is a text file with the name of robots.txt which might contain some useful information.
+Either we can open it in our browser or can list the contents via the curl command as shown below.
 And yes, we found our first flag.

-Opening the youtube link, we know that it has to do something with prehistoric forest.
-So we decided to use it on the browser as –> 192.168.0.102/prehistoricforext/
+Upon opening the Youtube link, we can predict that it has something to do with prehistoric forest.
+So we decided to use it on the browser as –> 192.168.1.108/prehistoricforext/

 Further investigating the same “prehistoricforest” page we found other important things like the text file which contained our second flag.